meteor/tutorials/steps/react/step08.md

 ### One more feature: Showing a count of incomplete tasks

 Now that we have written a query that filters out completed tasks, we can use the same query to display a count of the tasks that haven't been checked off.
 To do this we need to return a count from `getMeteorData` and add a line to our `render` method.
+Since we already have the data in the client-side Minimongo collection, adding this extra count doesn't involve asking the server for anything.

 ```js
 // Replace return statement in getMeteorData to also return incompleteCount